vielmetti/postcard/README.md

 tools for turning text into lovely text for the text side of the screen, to support the "--message" option.

+### qsl/

+specific tools for formatting QSL cards for amateur radio use.

 ### printer/

 the printer side of this world, including job queuing and other